mcsmithers/MithrilMordorNewsTutorial/MithrilMordorTutorial.md

 ### Dependencies

 Again, part of Mithril's beauty is that it frees you of a long list of dependencies so this will be brief.
 To start with, I will need to have [Node](https://nodejs.org/en/) installed on your system.
 If you don't have it already, you can download it from their [website](https://nodejs.org/en/download/).
 There are many ways to install Mithril on your system if you prefer [other](https://Mithril.js.org/installation.html) such as with Bower is you prefer that instead.
 We will use Webpack like the Mithril page does: `npm install mithril --save`, run `npm install webpack --save` and then `npm init --yes` to generate the `package.json` file.
+We will be using es6 syntax, so if you don't have [Babel](https://babeljs.io/blog/2015/10/31/setting-up-babel-6) set up you will want to do so.

 Using npm, we will use the `npm --install yes`.
 Update the package file to call up the script with `"start": "webpack src/index.js bin/app.js -d --watch"` in the scripts.